College of Engineering

 For more information concerning these programs, please refer to the Texas A&M University Graduate and Professional Catalog or contact the College of Engineering Graduate Programs website.

 The engineering programs also provide a foundation for further education in the fields of medicine, law or business.
 An engineering background will prepare the individual to understand, contribute to and embrace technical advances in these fields.
-An early assurance program called Engineering to Medicine (E2M) is available for outstanding Texas A&M University College of Engineering students who are interested in obtaining a medical degree with the Texas A&M College of Medicine, ultimately pursuing a career as a physician or physician scientist.
+Students can become physicianeers with the EnMed program which is available for outstanding Texas A&M University College of Engineering students who are interested in obtaining a medical degree with the Texas A&M College of Medicine, ultimately pursuing a career as a physician or physician scientist.

 The Texas A&M Engineering Academies